Norhan1503/FASHIONEAR-Graduation-project/README.md

-# :womans_hat: FASHIONEAR : AI poweres Fashion Website
+# :womans_hat: FASHIONEAR : AI powered Fashion Website

 This project is a **graduation project** that improves online fashion shopping using **Artificial Intelligence**.
 It combines **visual search** and **price prediction** for fashion items.